HerrLab/LAB_STUFF/2018_SUMMER_Meeting_Schedule.md

 Week of August 20th | Lab Meeting | Plant Sciences Room 406 | TIME | PERSON

 There will be no lab events from July 14th until August 10th due to the IMA and ICPP meetings.

+Also, I'm going to try to have regular bonfire - backyard movie nights if everyone is interested.
+First up, since a lot of you haven't seen the movie, is "Ferris Bueller's Day Off"!

 ## __Individual Meetings__